dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 Constructors cannot be `partial`.

 ### Executing field initializers
-Execution of struct instance field initializers matches execution of class field initializers ([§14.11.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/classes.md#14113-instance-variable-initializers)) with **one qualifier**:
+_Instance variable initializers_ ([§14.11.3](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/classes.md#14113-instance-variable-initializers)) is **modified** as follows:

-> When an instance constructor has no constructor initializer, **or when the constructor initializer `this()` represents the default parameterless constructor**, ... that constructor implicitly performs the initializations specified by the _variable_initializers_ of the instance fields ... .
-This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor ... .
-The variable initializers are executed in the textual order in which they appear in the ... declaration.
+> When **a class** instance constructor has no constructor initializer, or it has a constructor initializer of the form `base(...)`, that constructor implicitly performs the initializations specified by the *variable_initializer*s of the instance fields declared in its class.
+This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor and before the implicit invocation of the direct base class constructor.
+>
+> **When a struct instance constructor has no constructor initializer, that constructor implicitly performs the initializations specified by the *variable_initializer*s of the instance fields declared in its struct.
+This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor.**
+>
+> **When a struct instance constructor has a `this()` constructor initializer that represents the _default parameterless constructor_, the declared constructor implicitly clears all instance fields and performs the initializations specified by the *variable_initializer*s of the instance fields declared in its struct.
+Immediately upon entry to the constructor, all value type fields are set to their default value and all reference type fields are set to `null`.
+Immediately after that, a sequence of assignments corresponding to the *variable_initializer*s are executed.**

 ### Definite assignment
 Instance fields (other than `fixed` fields) must be definitely assigned in struct instance constructors that do not have a `this()` initializer (see [§15.4.9](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/structs.md#1549-constructors)).